-Our Pupil Premium and learning intention follows from the previous cycle and is underpinned by quality evidence-based research, including EEF and NPQ based modules completed by key members of staff.
-This being that 'high quality teaching is the most important lever that schools have to improve outcomes for disadvantaged children.'
-Education Endowment Foundation 2020 [see updated document July 2023].
+Our Pupil Premium Strategy and Learning Intention for 2024 follows on our previous strategy and review.
+It is underpinned by quality evidence-based research, including EEF and NPQ based research, including that completed by key members of staff.
+Fundamentally this being that 'high quality teaching is the most important lever that schools have to improve outcomes for disadvantaged children.'
+Education Endowment Foundation 2020.